 This is Rager; a binge-drinking monster.

-From the beginning of 2018, I’ll be sharing your images on Instagram and other social media platforms to raise awareness about the prevalence and effect of stress, self-doubt and shame.
+I’m sharing the images on Instagram and other social media platforms to raise awareness about the prevalence and effect of stress, self-doubt and shame.

 If you’d like to contribute an image – either anonymously or with attribution – I’d be absolutely thrilled.
 Please note that the drawing most certainly does not need to be “good”!
-To take part, just follow the steps below and answer a few questions to build your monster’s character.
+To take part, click here.

-You can also post your images to social media to keep the conversation going.
+You can also post your own image to social media to keep the conversation going.
 Please use the hash tag #mindmonsters in your post, and you can connect with me using these handles and links:

 Monster Profile – No Shell